Twenty-Five Centuries of the Same Idea

 Freud had read Schopenhauer.
 He acknowledged — grudgingly, late in life — that Schopenhauer’s Will anticipated his concept of the unconscious and the drives.
 The blind, purposeless force beneath conscious representation.
 Tanha → Will → Trieb.
 The same structure, carried forward through influence this time rather than independent discovery.

-Forty-eight years later, in 1943, Warren McCulloch and a seventeen-year-old logician named Walter Pitts published the paper Freud couldn’t write.
+Forty-eight years later, in 1943, Warren McCulloch and a nineteen-year-old logician named Walter Pitts published the paper Freud couldn’t write.
 Same question.
 Same approach.
 Better tools.
 McCulloch hated Freud — called psychoanalysis “that delusion of which it fancies itself the cure” — but he was completing exactly what Freud had abandoned.
 The neural network model of mind that Freud sketched in 1895 and then walked away from.

 Gödel: the proof

-1. Kurt Gödel, age 25, publishes two theorems that destroy the foundations of mathematics and, incidentally, provide the formal structure for everything in this essay.
+- Kurt Gödel, age 25, publishes two theorems that destroy the foundations of mathematics and, incidentally, provide the formal structure for everything in this essay.

 First incompleteness theorem: any consistent formal system powerful enough to describe basic arithmetic contains statements that are true but unprovable within the system.